meshtastic/firmware/docs/README.md

 # Updates

+Note: Updates are happening almost daily, only major updates are listed below.
+For more details see our chat, github releases or the Android alpha tester emails.

+* 03/03/2020 - 0.0.9 of the Android app and device code is released.
+Still an alpha but fairly functional.
 * 02/25/2020 - 0.0.4 of the Android app is released.
 This is a very early alpha, see below to join the alpha-testers group.
 * 02/23/2020 - 0.0.4 release.
 Still very bleeding edge but much closer to the final power management, a charged T-BEAM should run for many days with this load.
 If you'd like to try it, we'd love your feedback.
 Click [here](https://github.com/meshtastic/Meshtastic-esp32/blob/master/README.md) for instructions.
 * 02/20/2020 - Our first alpha release (0.0.3) of the radio software is ready brave early people.